alejoacelas/orcid2taxid/README.md

 # ORCID2TAXID Mapper

+## TODO

+* Check which fields should be required from integration API responses
+* Create comprehensive repo planning to guide the AI

 ## Overview

 ORCID2TAXID works by analyzing a researcher's publication history through multiple sources and extracting organism mentions from their publications which are mapped to TAXIDs using NCBI's e-search API.